Ziv Goldfeld

 Cornell University

-I am an Assistant Professor at the School of Electrical and Computer Engineering, and a graduate field member of Computer Science, Statistics and Data Science, Operations Research and Information Engineering, and the Center of Applied Mathematics at Cornell University.
+I am an Associate Professor at the School of Electrical and Computer Engineering, and a graduate field member of Computer Science, Statistics and Data Science, Operations Research and Information Engineering, and the Center of Applied Mathematics at Cornell University.
 I am also a member of the Foundations of Information, Networks, and Decision Systems (FIND) group.
 I was a postdoctoral fellow in the Laboratory for Information and Decision Systems (LIDS) at MIT.
 Before that, I received my B.Sc., M.Sc. (both summa cum laude) and Ph.D. in the Department of Electrical and Computer Engineering at Ben Gurion University of the Negev.

 My research is supported by the NSF CAREER Award, an NSF DMS Grant, an NSF-BSF CIF Grant, and the IBM 2020 University Award.